oracle/weblogic-kubernetes-operator/documentation/3.2/content/userguide/managing-domains/domain-resource.md

 The following prerequisites must be fulfilled before proceeding with the creation of a domain resource:

 * Create a Kubernetes Namespace for the Domain unless the intention is to use the default namespace.
-* Make sure the WebLogic Server Kubernetes Operator is running and is configured to monitor the namespace.
+* Make sure the WebLogic Kubernetes Operator is running and is configured to monitor the namespace.
 * Make sure any resources that the domain resource references are deployed to the same namespace.
 For example, all domain resources have a `spec.webLogicCredentialsSecret` field that references a Kubernetes Secret containing the `username` and `password` of the WebLogic server administrative account.
 * Make sure a domain resource configuration and its corresponding WebLogic configuration [meet Kubernetes resource name restrictions]({{< relref "/userguide/managing-domains/_index.md#meet-kubernetes-resource-name-restrictions" >}}).